AI Glossary

 1. Chatbots and Conversational AI

+Inference helps chatbots understand user queries and decide how to respond.
 This allows chatbots to handle conversations and take appropriate action without human intervention.

 2. Voice Assistants

 In voice systems, inference is used after speech-to-text processing of the input.
 The system then interprets the request and takes action.
+This enables hands-free interactions between the user and the AI system in real time.

 3. Recommendation Systems